joseprupi/quantragrpc/README.md

-Quantra is a pricing engine based on QuantLib that allows distributed compuations and serializing quantra objects to JSON and Flatbuffers binary format.
+Quantra is a pricing engine based on QuantLib.
+It allows distributed compuations and serializing quantra objects to JSON and Flatbuffers binary format.

 ## Why

-QuantLib is a quantitative finance library written in C++ and a standard in the industry.
-It can also be seen as a "low level" library that brings some drawbacks in terms of usability such as:
+QuantLib is a quantitative finance library implemented in C++ and a standard in the industry.
+Although it provides a complete set of tools for quantitative finance it can also be seen as a "low level" library that brings some drawbacks in terms of usability such as:

-* Written in C++ (a Python extension exists that solves this problem)
+* Written in C++
 * Not able to be executed in multithreading fashion to parallelize computations because of its design

 ## How